tshepang/blog/content/plotting with matplotlib.md

 pyplot.show()
 ```

 This was done with the help of [this example].
-There\'s a heck of a
+There's a heck of a
 [lot][] [more].

 further reading